-- S.305 introduced by State Senator Eldnoge, row legislation is relative to accountability for corporate political spending. - H.1985 By State Representative Walz of Boston, a petition of Wolf and others for legislation to strengthen certain provisions of the campaign finance laws Joint Committee on Election Laws.
+- fair elections for the people.
+Currently being heard by the Joint Committee on the Judiciary. - S.305 introduced by State benefor Eldringe, to segislation is relative to accountability for corporate political spending. - H.1985 By State Representative Walz of Boston, a petition of Wolf and others for legislation to strengthen certain provisions of the campaign finance laws Joint Committee on Election Laws.